 - Fit snugly but comfortably against the side of the face

-At this time, based on guidance from health authorities, neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes of any kind are not acceptable face coverings at Walt Disney World.
-Costume masks are also not considered appropriate and are prohibited from being worn, in alignment with existing rules.
+At this time, based on guidance from health authorities, neck gaiters, open-chin triangle bandanas and face coverings containing valves, mesh material or holes of any kind are not acceptable face coverings.
+Costume masks are also not considered appropriate and are prohibited from being worn, in alignment with Walt Disney World’s existing rules.

-We’ve worn masks extensively at Walt Disney World since the theme parks reopened, including several full days in 95º heat with feels like temperatures in the triple digits.
+We’ve worn masks extensively at Walt Disney World in the ~8 months since the resorts and theme parks reopened, including several full summer days in 95º heat with feels like temperatures in the triple digits.
 There’s no sugarcoating it–masks are definitely not fun.
 I also can’t say they’re any worse than the norm this time of year.
 Instead of fixating on my back-sweat soaked shirt and swamp as…uh…sweaty bum, I pay more attention to the mask.
 It’s a six of one, half a dozen of the other situation.

 Next, let’s address some of the more frequently asked questions about masks…